emm-sam/NHANES-POWERBI-ANALYTICS/README.md

 ## Cleaning and organising columns
 - Open Power Query Editor
 > Home -> transform data -> remove columns -> close and apply

 Can also **choose columns** as there were >170 of them and I only wanted 8
+- Merge tables
+> Home -> transform data -> Home -> Combine -> Merge queries (Full Outer) -> Close and apply

+- could be any merge option as both datasets have the same number of rows and are complete

 ## Page 1 - demographics of sample population
 - count of gender